shakibaam/wildclaims/Analysis/README.md

 For detailed instructions on running the analysis scripts, please see the [Scripts README](Scripts/README.md).

-Each script can be run independently to reproduce the analyses reported in the paper.
+Each script can be run independently to reproduce the analyzes reported in the paper.
 Make sure to install any required dependencies by running:

 ```bash
 pip install -r requirements.txt